paulosanttana/paulosanttana/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is SeuNomeAqui and my nickname is "SeuApelidoAqui"! 👋
+## My name is Paulo Santana and my nickname is "paulosanttana"! 👋

 <!--
 **paulosanttana/paulosanttana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.